luizbgomide/EclipsePhase2e-ptbr/src.clean_html/16/02-acquiring-gear.md

 GMs can also restrict the type of gear that can be acquired with GP.
 Are the PCs entering a police state polity?
 Then no GP can be spent on weapons or anything Restricted.
 Are they egocasting to a remote brinker outpost?
 They can only spend GP on Minor complexity items.
 Are they entering a bioconservative habitat?
 No spending GP on ALIs, smart animals, or nanotech.

-With the GM's approval, PCs can pool their GP and share with each other.
+With the GM’s approval, PCs can pool their GP and share with each other.

 GP should only be spent in the early prep phase of each mission.
 Unspent GP is lost; it cannot be banked up.
 If you need to acquire gear during an op, use the rules for acquiring gear during missions.